o3de/o3de.org/content/docs/userguide/get-sun-latitude-node.md

 ---
-description: ' Use the Get Sun Latitude node in the &ALYlong; &script-canvas; editor to return the sun latitude. '
+description: ' Use the Get Sun Latitude node in the Amazon Lumberyard Script Canvas editor to return the sun latitude. '
 title: Get Sun Latitude
 ---